Music

 The warm coldness of The xx

-In a very different, zero hysterical and much more chill register, The xx sounded clean and crystalline again on the marine platform.
+In a very different register, zero hysterical and much more chill, The xx sounded clean and crystalline again on the marine platform.
 The merit of the band of Romy Madley Croft, Oliver Sim and Jamie Smith is to use a very limited palette of colors and sounds, but nevertheless to keep growing a catalog of these delicate miniatures with prominent bass.
 Despite the minimalism, the velvety voices, both hers and his, transmit a very particular warmth.
-Crystalised, Say something loving, Islands and Angels opened the recital and set a very grateful tone to degrease before and after other much denser musical proposals.
-A glass of iced still water, that someone puts in your hands just when you need that cool sip.
+Crystalised, Say something loving, Islands and Angels opened the recital and set a very welcome tone to cleanse the palate before and after other much denser musical proposals.
+A glass of ice-cold still water, which someone places in your hands just when you need a fresh sip.